 Organizations with large-scale operations need to understand “what the transformation process looks like” before embarking on the process.

-The extent to which the shift to agility involves numerous efforts, or the pace at which it changes, may vary based on the infrastructure of the organization, the current condition of the processes, the experience and knowledge of the engineers, and so on.
+The extent to which the shift to agility involves numerous efforts, or the pace at which it changes, may vary based on the infrastructure of the organization, the current condition of the processes, the experience and knowledge of the leadership teams, engineers, and so on.
 The transition, nevertheless, involves the following common phases:

-Hence, if you are forced to work with a supplier who is reluctant to embark on the transformation journey with you, you may encounter problems.
+Hence, if you are forced to work with a supplier who is reluctant to embark on the agile transformation journey with you, you may encounter problems.

 The simplest approach to follow is to renegotiate with the contractor.
 Otherwise, you can look for some other contractor who follows Agile or is ready to follow Agile.